DECONSTRUCTING THE KIMBERLEY PROCESS

 ABOVE: Representatives of KP-member countries applauding during the organization’s 2018 Plenary Meeting in Brussels.

 Regulating the flow of rough goods into the diamond pipeline, the Kimberley Process (KP) is today one of the most powerful institutions in the international diamond sector.
-But it is a conflict prevention body without any judicial or legislative authority in any of the countries with it is associated.
+But it is a conflict prevention body without any judicial or legislative authority in any of the countries with which it is associated.
 This is because KP rules and the Kimberley Process Certification Scheme (KPCS) are administered and enforced by sovereign states, operating according to statutes and regulations that have been approved at the national level, or in the case of the 28 European Union-member states by the European Council.
 So, from where does the KP derive its strength?

 Essentially its power is derived from its members and other participants, or rather from their agreeing, as a condition of KP participation, to operate according to its rules and decisions, which can only be reached by consensus.
 It is also vested in a self-monitoring system, where countries are obliged to provide data about imports and exports of diamonds, and periodically subject themselves to review visits by representatives of peer countries and official KP observers, which include industry and civil society.